mharen/mharen.github.io/blog/2012/2012-07-patching-jquery-validation-for-ios-date.md

 // doesn't parse them...
 WUT?!
 I'm looking at you iOS</pre>
 </blockquote>

-<p>This is madness. iOS 5’s Date() can’t parse what has got to be the easiest to parse date string ever.</p>
+This is madness. iOS 5’s Date() can’t parse what has got to be the easiest to parse date string ever.

-<p>Enough grumbling…what do we do?
-My first solution involved using the other date parse rule in the Validate plugin: </p>
+Enough grumbling…what do we do?
+My first solution involved using the other date parse rule in the Validate plugin:

 <pre class="csharpcode"><span class="rem">// http://docs.jquery.com/Plugins/Validation/Methods/dateISO</span>
 dateISO: <span class="kwrd">function</span>(value, element) {
     <span class="kwrd">return</span> <span class="kwrd">this</span>.optional(element) || /^\d{4}[\/\-]\d{1,2}[\/\-]\d{1,2}$/.test(value);
 },</pre>

-<p>That worked, since it just matches a simple yyyy-MM-dd pattern.
-I (of course) do server side validation, too, so I’m not worried about a user entering a syntactically correct, but practically incorrect date like 2012-02-30.</p>
+That worked, since it just matches a simple yyyy-MM-dd pattern.
+I (of course) do server side validation, too, so I’m not worried about a user entering a syntactically correct, but practically incorrect date like 2012-02-30.

-<p>Rather than change all my inputs to use this alternative rule, or mess with my validation routine (I’m using the unobtrusive flavor)—I’d really like to just leave all that be, I decided to patch the first validator like so:</p>
+Rather than change all my inputs to use this alternative rule, or mess with my validation routine (I’m using the unobtrusive flavor)—I’d really like to just leave all that be, I decided to patch the first validator like so:

 <pre class="csharpcode"><span class="kwrd">if</span> ($.validator) {
     <span class="kwrd">var</span> originalDateValidator1 = $.validator.methods.date;